 Inventories are stated at lower of cost or market value, with costs computed on a first-in, first-out basis.
-Cost is determined using standard costs which approximate actual costs.
 The Company periodically reviews its inventories for excess and obsolete items and adjusts carrying costs to estimated net realizable values when they are determined to be less than cost.

-Inventories held at December 31, 2014 and 2013 consist primarily of finished goods.
+Inventories held at December 31, 2015 and 2014 consist primarily of finished goods.